 - specific scientific knowledge and critical know-how.

-Final certificate "Master's Degree in Architecture-Conservation" has the same validity and it is recognized at the same level of all other Italian, UE and worldly university master's degrees.
+Final certificate "Master's Degree in Architecture-Conservation" has the same validity and it is recognized at the same level of all other Italian, UE and worldly university master's degrees (Level 7 - ISCED 2011).
 Furthermore, English as language of instruction will be highlighted.

 According to the Italian Law, Master's Degree in Architecture-Conservation (LM-4) is a mandatory requirement to become a professional Architect, Territorial Planning (Pianificatore territoriale), Civil and Enviromental Engineer (Ingegnere civile e ambientale), Landscape Architect (Paesaggista), Conservator-Restorer of the Architectural and Environmental Heritage (Conservatore dei beni architettonici e ambientali).
 Graduate students can take part in the State professional exam for become member in the professional Order of Architects (Section A).
-After passing the relative State professional exam graduated students can practice as an architect in the European Union member countries (European Union Official Gazette no. 2004/C 322/02 of 29/12/2004).
+Graduated students, after passing the relative State professional exam can practice in the European Union member countries and officially be recognized as architects (Directive 2005/36/EC of the European Parliament and of the Council issued by 07/09/2005).

 Moreover, it allows to access to the PhD programs, to the second-level italian professional master or to the Specialization School (post-graduated) of Architecture, e.g. Sapienza Specialization School of Architecture in "Beni Architettonici e del Paesaggio".